BIM construction services: Inconveniences and resolution

 A Man Looking at 2D Drawings

 To begin with, a CAD studio receives a brief, and its project managers clarify all the details with the client.
-The brief may include 2D plans, sketches, drawings of individual elements, photos and 3D visuals as references.
-In short, the fuller the brief, the fewer misunderstanding throughout the progress of the BIM project.
+The brief may include 2D plans, sketches, drawings of individual elements, photos, and 3D visuals as references.
+In short, the fuller the brief, the fewer misunderstandings throughout the progress of the BIM project.

 Some professional studios, such as ours, have their own convenient CRM system.
 It allows clients and the team of specialists to exchange files, stay in touch and make revisions during the working process.
 Needless to say, it significantly eases communication and accelerates the workflow.